This short story was inspired by Lilyn G.’s post about OBSIDEO: A Prequel to Will Haunt You–Part 2.

 DON’T READ IT.

 Don’t read the link?
 The post?
-Nobody tells me what to do.
-I click on it.
+No other instructions.
+I click on it, because why not?
+Our firewalls are tight.

-Um, there’s a book called Umbra Regem, and… I know it’s going to sound crazy, but it’s haunted, okay?
+Um, there’s, like, a book called Umbra Regem, and… I know it’s going to sound crazy, but it’s haunted, okay?
 Seriously haunted.
 I got it out of one of those People’s Library book-stands you see all over the place.
-I’m all, is it a Bible, because it kind of looks like one.
 I flip through it, and it’s all in gibberish, but my boyfriend pulls it out of my hand and starts reading it.
 I’m all, how can you read that?
 And he’s all, it’s a book.
 I can read.
 I’m like, fuck you, but he’s too busy reading to hear me.
 He’s so into it that he doesn’t even look up when we walk home.

 But that’s not the weirdest.
 The weirdest was how he started talking to himself.
 The only time he would get up was to stand in front of the mirror and talk to himself.
 At least, I thought it was to himself, but one time I walked in on him and I swear, as God is my witness, there was a man talking back to him, BUT IT WASN’T MY BOYFRIEND!!!

 That’s when I tried to take it away from him.
 He got all violent and shit.
 He even hit me.
 My boyfriend’s a Quaker, okay?
 He doesn’t believe in violence.
 He wouldn’t even kill a cockroach.
-He’s all, we’re all God’s creatures, babe.
+Seriously.
+So.
+Weird.

-So I called his parents and his best friend, and we had an intervention.
+I ended up calling his parents and his best friend, and we had an intervention.
 It was ugly, but we managed to get the book away from him.
-Had to pry it out of his hands.
+They had to hold him down and pry it out of his hands.

 The next day it was sitting on the kitchen counter.

-I took it back to the church, and we tried again.
-This time we ripped the pages out, cut them up, set them on fire, and mailed the ashes to the Vatican.
+I tried again.
+This time I ripped the pages out, cut them up, set them on fire, and mailed the ashes to the Vatican.

 The next day it was lying next to me in my bed.

 It wants me to read it, but I won’t.
 I’m not reading it.
 It’s evil.
 But I don’t think I can hold out.
-He’s calling me.
-He’s waiting… I think there’s only one way out for me.
+Sometimes I hear something calling for me.
+It knows my name.

 I have to try to get rid of it one more time.
 I pray it works.
 But if you find it, don’t open it.
 Don’t read it.
 Get rid of it.